laraib-anwar/neolocus/README.md

 #IntereactiveImage component is used as the main screen where all the child components are used.

 ##Other notable points worth mentioning:
-I have used camelcasing
+I have used camelcasing,
-functional components
+functional components,
-redux library
+redux library,
-styled-components
+styled-components.

-I have also added comments where I found commenting should be necessary
+I have also added comments where I found commenting should be necessary.